Notarization

 As part of the TLSNotary protocol, the Prover

-can create authenticated commitments to the plaintext and have the Notary
+creates authenticated commitments to the plaintext and has the Notary

-to selectively prove the authenticity of arbitrary portions of the plaintext to a different Verifier
+to selectively prove the authenticity of arbitrary portions of the plaintext to an application-specific Verifier

 later.